francisihe/Task-Manager-API/notes.md

 15. Install the dotenv package, refactor the code to use the url string in the connectDB.
 In your .env file, input the key and the value of the connection string; remove it from connect.js.

 16.

+// Detour

+- Check JWT on the backend
+- Compare bcrypt and simple crypt. (bycryptjs for Node)
+- Check CORS
+- Check cookie-parser